yodeng/text2bin/README.md

 # text2bin

-text2bin is a simple tool to convert text file into binary file.
-The binary file can not be read directly and can be easily read by text2bin api.
-So, this can be simplely used for text file protection when you don't want the contents of the text to be seen by others.
+text2bin is a tool to encrypt `text` file.
+The encrypted file can not be read directly but can be easily read by text2bin api.
+So, this can be simplely used for `text` file protection when you don't want the contents of the text to be seen by others.

-*Warning: The filesize of output binary file will be 2~3 fold then the original text file, so it's more suitable for small files.*
+*Warning: This is  only work for TEXT files*

 ### install